RaghubirChimni/instagramFollowersCheck/README.md

 # instagramNotFollowers
-This script outputs a list of people in notFollowingBack.txt that do not follow you back.
+This Python script outputs a list of people in notFollowingBack.txt that do not follow you back.

 usage:
 1. Request your Instagram data